Symptoms, Causes, and the Best Treatments for Parkinson’s Disease

 The following post will provide a broader explanation of Parkinson’s disease, its symptoms, causes, and treatments that involve the integration of Western and Eastern medical practices.

-Get the Best Acupuncture Treatment for Parkinson’s Disease at Makari Wellness
+Acupuncture to Treat the Symptoms of Parkinson’s Disease at Makari Wellness

 Thanks to the holistic approach created by certified practitioners at Makari Wellness, our patients leave the clinic with significant and noticeable improvements and the enhanced immune system.
 Our unique combination of functional movement and neurology, neuro acupuncture, and supplementation can improve parkinsonian symptoms and slow the degenerative process to maximize an individuals activities of daily living and dignity.